 Perca, O.P., Guillermo Alvarez: Historia de la Orden Dominicana en el Peru.
 Siglos XVI-XVII.
 Lima 1997, P.237-241.

-painter in the church Santo
+Juan Macías, portrait by an anonymous painter in the church Santo

 Domingo of the priory Santa Maria del Rosario in Lima.